Elinor Florence, Author

 (Photo Credit: Lt.
 H. W. Tomlin/IWM/Getty Images)

-It wasn’t all dogs and cats and monkeys and pigeons.
+When it comes to wartime animals, they weren’t all dogs and cats and monkeys and pigeons.
 A Royal Air Force squadron adopted a lamb as a mascot, and named him Aloysius.
 The lamb and one of the sergeants quickly became best friends.
 Here he is feeding Aloysius from a bottle on December 18, 1939.

 (Photo Credit: IWM/Getty Images)